Aage Bohr: Early life and education

 Bohr went to high school at Sortedam Gymnasium in Copenhagen.
 In 1940, shortly after the German occupation of Denmark in April, he entered the University of Copenhagen, where he studied physics.
 He assisted his father, helping draft correspondence and articles related to epistemology and physics.
 In September 1943, word reached his family that the Nazis considered them to be Jewish, because Bohr's grandmother, Ellen Adler Bohr, had been Jewish, and that they therefore were in danger of being arrested.
 The Danish resistance helped the family escape by sea to Sweden.
 Bohr arrived there in October 1943, and then flew to Britain on a de Havilland Mosquito operated by British Overseas Airways Corporation.
 The Mosquitoes were unarmed high-speed bomber aircraft that had been converted to carry small, valuable cargoes or important passengers.
 By flying at high speed and high altitude, they could cross German-occupied Norway, and yet avoid German fighters.
-Bohr, equipped with parachute, flying suit and oxygen mask, spent the three-hour flight lying on a mattress in the aircraft's bomb bay.
+Bohr, equipped with a parachute, flying suit, and oxygen mask, spent the three-hour flight lying on a mattress in the aircraft's bomb bay.

 On arrival in London, Bohr rejoined his father, who had flown to Britain the week before.
 He officially became a junior researcher at the Department of Scientific and Industrial Research, but actually served as personal assistant and secretary to his father.
 The two worked on Tube Alloys, the British atomic bomb project.
 On 30 December 1943, they made the first of a number of visits to the United States, where his father was a consultant to the Manhattan Project.
 Due to his father's fame, they were given false names; Bohr became James Baker, and his father, Nicholas Baker.
 In 1945, the director of the Los Alamos Laboratory, J. Robert Oppenheimer, asked them to review the design of the modulated neutron initiator.
 They reported that it would work.
 That they had reached this conclusion put Enrico Fermi's concerns about the viability of the design to rest.
 The initiators performed flawlessly in the bombs used in the atomic bombings of Hiroshima and Nagasaki in August 1945.